ministryofjustice/token-verification-api/README.md

 ./gradlew bootRun
 ```

-#### Health
+### Health

-- `/health/ping`: will respond with status `UP` to all requests.
+- `/health/ping`: will respond with `{"status":"UP"}` to all requests.
 This should be used by dependent systems to check connectivity to token-verification-api,
 rather than calling the `/health` endpoint.
 - `/health`: provides information about the application health and its dependencies.
 This should only be used
 by token-verification-api health monitoring (e.g. pager duty) and not other systems who wish to find out the state of token-verification-api.
 - `/info`: provides information about the version of deployed application.

+### Pre Release Testing

+Token verification api is best tested by interaction with auth (https://gateway.preprod.nomis-api.service.hmpps.dsd.io/auth/).
+To manually smoke test / regression test token verification api prior to release:

+1. Login to auth
+1. Navigate to whereabouts
+1. In separate tab navigate directly to auth and logout
+1. In previous tab perform action - should be directed back to auth as not logged in (only if enabled)

+All the above events will generate calls to token verification and will fail if token verification is not working correctly.
+The last item will only succeed if token verification is enabled for that application in that environment.

 #### Redis